conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

 #### Loading the neural network model

-As we previously mentioned we will use the [MoveNet.SinglePose.Lightning](https://tfhub.dev/google/lite-model/movenet/singlepose/lightning/tflite/float16/4) model in our example.
-This model in is in the form of a `.tflite` file.
+As we previously mentioned, we will use the [MoveNet.SinglePose.Lightning](https://tfhub.dev/google/lite-model/movenet/singlepose/lightning/tflite/float16/4) model in our example.
+This model is in the form of a `.tflite` file.
 The first step is loading the `.tflite` model into memory.
 This file contains the model's execution graph.
-This model is stored in the `FlatBufferModel` class and you can create an instance of it using the `BuildFromFile` method with the model file name as input argument.
+This model is stored in the `FlatBufferModel` class, and you can create an instance of it using the `BuildFromFile` method with the model file name as the input argument.

 {% highlight cpp %}